Modi promises 'new India' as he launches election campaign

 But pollsters say Modi’s chances have improved significantly thanks to his tough stance on Pakistan

 At the rally, Modi repeatedly spoke about the Indian bombing of the suspected militant camp.
-He also referred to a test on Wednesday in which India shot down one of its own satellites in space, which he said made India a space power. [nL3N21E1OC]
+He also referred to a test on Wednesday in which India shot down one of its own satellites in space, which he said made India a space power.

 Modi also promised economic growth and a prosperous society for all.